TetianaShchudla/TetianaShchudla/README.md

 ## 👋 Hi, I'm Tetiana!

-🔎 Data Analyst with a strong foundation in finance and data science, passionate about leveraging data-driven insights to solve business problems.
+🔎 Data Analyst with a strong foundation in finance and data analystics, passionate about leveraging data-driven insights to solve business problems.

 - 👩‍💻 Techs & Tools: